ShahVandit/jwt-login/README.md

-# jwt-login
+# Social Media API

-Methods used: PUT,GET,POST
+Methods used: PUT,GET,POST,DELETE

-Protected Route: '/dashboard'

 used after logging in:
   jwt tokens and cookies